joshbav/k8s-host-ingress/README.md

 ### HOST HEADER INGRESS ROUTING TUTORIAL
 Revision 10-26-18

 This tutorial will show how to do host based routing using the Traefik ingress controller.
-This was referred to as the cheese demo when we were onsite.
 This demo assumes there is only 1 K8s public node.
 It is simplified to route to a single deployment based on its host header.

 Here’s the
 [Traefik docs](https://docs.traefik.io/basics/)